 I am in my sixth year at UCSB, and I chiefly study Japan and the Ryukyu Kingdom (Okinawa) in the 17th-19th centuries.
 My research focuses on the cultural dimensions of Ryukyuan embassies to Tokugawa Japan and Qing China, with a particular focus on the use of costume, music, and other aspects of cultural performance in “performing” status & identity, and the role of ritual in enacting political relationships.
 I am currently working as a special researcher at the Historiographical Institute, University of Tokyo.

 My research interests more broadly fall into two fields, for the most part.
 The first is that of Okinawan Studies in general, including everything from Ryukyu’s “Golden Age” of international maritime trade, to its annexation and colonization in the late 19th-early 20th century, to post-war & contemporary identity politics, and a variety of other related topics.
 The second is the history, especially cultural history, of early modern Japan (1600-1868), including chiefly kabuki theatre; popular publishing and ukiyo-e woodblock prints; travel culture; painting & other fine arts; music & other forms of performing arts; trade networks and merchant activities; local histories; and issues of tradition and heritage today.

-I am also developed a teaching field in Hawaiian and Pacific Island History, and am eager to learn more and become more engaged in that field as well.
+I have also developed a foundation in Hawaiian and Pacific Island History as a teaching field, and am eager to learn more and become more engaged in such topics.

 I have been fortunate to perform in, and dramaturg, a Kabuki play at the Univ. of Hawaiʻi, and dabble in Okinawan classical and folk music played on the sanshin (a banjo-like instrument closely related to the Japanese shamisen) for about six years.